Lids Careers | Opportunities in Retail & Sports Merchandise

 • Retail Intern

 Retail interns rotate between departments and assist with training, merchandising, and team communication.
-It’s a practical way to learn store operations without jumping straight into management.

 • Marketing Intern